dettbarn/rostermaker/CONTRIBUTE.md

 Feel free to pick any of the open issues, or to tackle any bugs you encounter.

-If you have a feature request, please open an Issue before you start something -- I have maybe already considered that feature and done some preliminary work.
+If you have a feature request, please open an Issue before you start something---I have maybe already considered that feature and done some preliminary work.

-I18n is missing for all languages except en and de -- you can pick any human or inhuman language and add translations for it.
+Localization is missing for all languages except english (en; default) and german (de)---you can pick any human or non-human language and add translations for it under /locales.
 But please note that since there are still many features to be developed, the translation files will have to be kept in sync by someone afterwards.

+If anything is unclear from the code or documentation, feel free to open an Issue for that as well.

 ## How to contribute